william6542/william6542.github.io/about.markdown

 This website shall be a bridge between the private and the public, a bridge between digital and physical, a bridge between old and new.
 Perhaps it will provide you with a view not seen before.

+All writing and images here are property and copyright of William Wu.
+Any links to other websites are not overseen by me, unless otherwise noted.